unosquare/swan/README.md

 // Stop the worker
 worker.Stop();
 ```

 ### The `ArgumentParser` component

-This component allows us to parse command line arguments and reconstruct those values into an object, making them much easier to manipulate .
+This component allows us to parse command line arguments and reconstruct those values into an object, making them much easier to manipulate.

 [ArgumentParser API Doc](https://unosquare.github.io/swan/api/Unosquare.Swan.Components.ArgumentParser.html)

 #### Example 1: Using basic options

-In order to parse arguments first we need to create a class which the arguments will be parsed into using the `ArgumentOption` attribute.
+In order to parse arguments first, we need to create a class which the arguments will be parsed into using the `ArgumentOption` attribute.

-In order to set an `ArgumentOption` we need to supply at least a short name, a long name or both
+In order to set an `ArgumentOption`, we need to supply at least a short name, a long name or both

 ```csharp
   internal class Options